jeremyfix/computational-graph-editor/README.md

 - mouse click then drag to pan/tilt the display
 - mouse click on a node then drag to move the node
 - mouse wheel to zoom-in/zoom-out
-- mouse over a node to highligh it
+- mouse over a node to highlight it

 **Run**

 	python -m SimpleHTTPServer 8000

-Then run a browser to [http://localhost:8000](http://localhost:8000)
+Then run a browser to [http://localhost:8000/test.html](http://localhost:8000/test.html)

 **Creating your own graph**